-There are dozens of adorable designs with questions like the one above on them – pop one on your little one on Christmas morning, and sit tight until your partner reads the message.
-They'll be speechless, but in the best possible way!
+There are dozens of adorable designs with questions like the one above on them – pop one on your little one on Christmas morning and sit tight until your partner reads the message.
+They'll be speechless but in the best possible way!

 22. Christmas Proposal With Family

 Or why not go one step further and get the whole gang involved?
-We love this photo op idea which cleverly rearranges t-shirts to deliver the message – if there's more people in your plan than there are letters, give them elf costumes and Santa hats to really hammer home the festive vibes.
+We love this photo op idea which cleverly rearranges t-shirts to deliver the message – if there are more people in your plan than there are letters, give them elf costumes and Santa hats to really hammer home the festive vibes.

 23. Christmas Puppy Proposal

 We'll say it loud and clear: a puppy is for life, not just for Christmas, and this is certainly not a Christmas proposal idea you should undertake on a whim.
-However, if you've been planning on becoming puppy parent for some time, this proposal will make all of their dreams come true in one fell swoop.
+However, if you've been planning on becoming puppy parents for some time, this proposal will make all of their dreams come true in one fell swoop.
 It also works with your existing menagerie – just affix a similar tag to their collar on Christmas morning.